cloudnative-pg/cloudnative-pg/docs/src/architecture.md

   primary.
-- **Unexpected failure:** If the entire Kubernetes cluster fails, you might experience data loss, but you need to failover to the other Kubernetes cluster by promoting the PostgreSQL replica cluster(s).
+- **Unexpected failure:** If the entire Kubernetes cluster fails, you might experience data loss, but you need to failover to the other Kubernetes cluster by promoting the PostgreSQL replica cluster.

 !!!
 Warning
     CloudNativePG cannot perform any cross-cluster automated failover, as it